chuyskywalker/davidlminard/README.md

 # David L Minard

-To Develop, install all the node modules
+To Develop, install all the node modules.

+_Hint: I use `docker` so I prepend all of these commands with `docker run --rm -ti -v $(pwd):/app -w /app node`_

 ```
+# Local npm?
 npm install
 ```